 - sale affiliates from thin affiliate websites with limited traffic.

-We use a third party service called BrandVerity to enforce paid search violations of network terms.
-It is up to the Merchant to enforce most paid search compliance, but by default we do not allow Affiliates to bid on company or domain names.
-If we identify an Affiliate engaging in this activity, we reach out and require immediate compliance and confirmation.
+We use third party monitoring services to enforce paid search violations of network terms.
+It is up to the merchant to enforce most paid search compliance, but by default we do not allow affiliates to bid on company or domain names.
+If we identify an affiliate engaging in this activity, we reach out and require immediate compliance and confirmation.
 If they do not respond within 48 hours, and continue to violate terms, we deactivate their account.

 Affiliate Contact Information